ucsb-cs56/w20/_lab/lab06.md

 If you get all of that running, you are done with lab06, with the exception of doing some documentation on your links on Gauchospace (as you did for lab02.)

 Lab06 only requires you to get this up and running on Heroku and gets you used to configuring an OAuth app.

+The next Spring Boot labs will move us into working with APIs and creating database tables.

 # Step 4: Submitting your work for grading